 Generally.
-Section 1207 criminalizes causing fear and terror in other persons by threatening to commit a serious offense, menacing, or by terroristic hoax.
+Section 1027 criminalizes causing fear and terror in other persons by threatening to commit a serious offense, menacing, or by terroristic hoax.
 The offense addresses the grave fear for personal safety or security that such threats may cause, even when the threatened crime is not carried out, or even intended.
-Although current law does not make the distinction, Subsection (b)(2)(A)(ii) refers to not a threat, but rather a terroristic hoax.
-Section 1207 has been titled to reflect the difference.
+Although current law does not make the distinction, Subsection (b)(2)a.2. refers to not a threat, but rather a terroristic hoax.

 Relation to current Delaware law.
-Section 1207(a) combines the offense definitions in 11 Del.
+Section 1027(a) combines the offense definitions in 11 Del.
 C. §§ 602, 621(a)(1) & (3), 622, and 1240(a).
 Yet, the offense definition leaves several distinctions in current law to be covered by grading, including the victim's status as a public official or public servant, and the particular methods of creating fear under Subsection (a)(2).
-Subsection (a)(1)(B) is substantially similar to the definition of terroristic threatening in 11 Del.
-C. § 621(a)(1); but, Subsection (a)(1)(A) has been added to clarify requirements that are implicit in the current offense.
+The second part of Subsection (a)(1) is substantially similar to the definition of terroristic threatening in 11 Del.
+C. § 621(a)(1); but, the first part of Subsection (a)(1) has been added to clarify requirements that are implicit in the current offense.
 Current § 621(a)(1) provides no culpability requirement, meaning that recklessness is read into the provision under 11 Del.
 C. § 251(b).
 But the current offense does not make clear in what way a person could recklessly make a terroristic threat, because the conduct of making a threat is usually, if not always, intentional.
 More likely, a person could make a threat, while reckless as to whether the threat would cause another person to feel terrorized.
-Subsection (a)(1)(A) reflects this understanding of the current offense.
-But note that Subsection (a)(1)(A) does not add a result element, which is not present in current law-in other words, no one needs to actually feel terrorized by the defendant's threat.
+Subsection (a)(1) reflects this understanding of the current offense.
+But note that Subsection (a)(1) does not add a result element, which is also not present in current law-in other words, no one needs to actually feel terrorized by the defendant's threat.
 In making the threat, the defendant must consciously disregard a substantial risk that another person will experience extreme fear or distress because of the threat.

-Section 1207(b) grades the offenses combined in this Section.
-Subsection (b) preserves the grades of the offenses in §§ 602, 621, 622, and 1240, except for Subsection (b)(2)(A)(i), which has been lowered one grade level because of the enormous gulf in grading between simple and aggravated menacing in current law.
+Section 1027(b) grades the offenses combined in this Section.
+Subsection (b) preserves the grades of the offenses in §§ 602, 621, 622, and 1240, except for Subsection (b)(2)a.1., which has been lowered one grade level because of the enormous gulf in grading between simple and aggravated menacing in current law.
 Simple menacing is an unclassified misdemeanor with a maximum sentence of 30 days' imprisonment, while aggravated menacing is a Class E felony, with a maximum sentence of 5 years' imprisonment-a 60-fold increase.
-Subsection (b)(2)(A)(i) sets the grade of aggravated menacing at Class 8 felony to reduce this disproportionality, but still respect the decision of the General Assembly to make it a felony offense.
+Subsection (b)(2)a.1. sets the grade of aggravated menacing at Class 9 felony to reduce this disproportionality, but still respect the decision of the General Assembly to make it a felony offense.